 - a well-structured pupillage

-- to sit with at least four different pupil supervisors during their 12 months with us
+- to sit with at least five different pupil supervisors during their 12 months with us

 - to share the daily professional life of their pupil supervisor